heglab/ATS-workflow/README.md

 Initial condition –-> hydrostatic head = “-19” and density = 1000
 Independent variable –porosity = 0.45, permeability = 4.5 e-12

-* See results and demonstartion in attached powerpoint
+* See results and demonstration in attached powerpoint

 ## For TR00 -- Coupled Surface and Subsurface flow (Richards flow + overland flow)
 This demo is a 3D domain with coarse mesh to demonstrate how water moves from surface to subsurface